patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/alerts-and-notifications/design.md

-# Alerts
+# Alerts and notifications
-Alerts are used when the system wants to communicate some status or other information back to a user.
-Alerts and notifications are closely related.
-In PatternFly an alert is the mechanism for delivering a notification of some event or status change from the system to the user.
+Alerts are used when the system wants to notify the user about some status or other event.
+This guideline talks about how to properly use different types of alerts in your designs.
 ## Elements
 ### Alert
 Alerts are used to communicate status information to the user without blocking other actions through the user interface.